-3. Requirements for Extended Contract or Term Tenure Contract
+3. Requirements for Extended Contract or Term Tenure Contract assessed in the Faculty Evaluation System (FES).

-The decision to offer continued employment to faculty is based on many factors, one of which is the demonstration of appropriate levels of performance in the components assessed in the Faculty Evaluation System (FES).
 Other factors affecting contract decisions are articulated in the Notice of Appointment.
 Contract lengths communicate a commitment from the university for continued employment, subject to faculty upholding the policies identified in the Faculty Handbook.
 Faculty members who are new to the university begin with one (1) year contracts, but are required to earn a three (3) year extended contract within five (5) years of employment.
-Extended contracts and Term Tenure contracts are typically granted when a faculty member meets expected levels of performance across several years.
-Because the commitment level from the university increases with the length of the contract, the criteria for receiving extended contracts and Term Tenure contracts increase in rigor as well.
+Extended contracts and term tenure contracts are typically granted when a faculty member meets expected levels of performance across several years.
+Because the commitment level from the university increases with the length of the contract, the criteria for receiving extended contracts and term tenure contracts increase in rigor as well.